ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

         "headspace"    :  60,
         "footspace"    :  20,

-        // Special: head on first page only, add the headspace to
+#### Heading on first page only

-        // the other pages so they become larger.
+Put the heading on the first page only, and add the headspace to the other pages so they become larger.

         "head-first-only" : false,

-        // Spacings.
+#### Spacing

-        // Baseline distances as a factor of the font size.
+This controls the distance between lines as a factor of the font size.

         "spacing" : {
             "title"  : 1.2,
             "lyrics" : 1.2,